Cycling Portugal with The Washington Post

 Portugal Bike Tours - Alentejo - Convento de Sao Paulo

-Convento de Sao Paulo – photo Portugal Bike
+Convento de Sao Paulo.
+The Ancient Medieval Villages bike tour – photo Portugal Bike

 “[…] On our fifth day, we rode through tiny, sun-bleached villages where elderly men on benches yelled “Tarde!” (“Afternoon!”) as we flew by like exotic birds.
 Neves explained that Alentejo’s historic villages — the buildings whitewashed to ward off heat — are usually trimmed in blue and yellow, symbolic colors for the heavens and sunrise, and thus hope.
 With our string of unflinchingly brilliant days, I could see plenty of reason for optimism.